-Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes four different tours to shed some proper light on it.
+Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes six different tours to shed some proper light on it.

 Labyrint pod Zelným trhem (the Labyrinth under the Vegetable Market) is a network of Baroque cellars that primarily served as storage spaces for their owners and local merchants and as shelters during wartime.
 After descending 212 stairs down into the darkness, you can look forward to an alchemist’s laboratory as well as an exhibit demonstrating food storage and featuring a pillory and a cage of fools.
 Scared yet?
 Just relax!
 You can even enjoy a sip of Moravian wine at special events held occasionally in the wine cellar or in the period tavern.